ceexon/stack-overflow-lite/readme.md

 #basic functions conducted by buttons

-> -sign up
+> - sign up
->  -login
+> - login
->  -ask question
+> - ask question
->  -answer question
+> - answer question
->  -view all answers to a question
+> - view all answers to a question
->  -view all questions asked
+> - view all questions asked
->  -upvote or downvote an answer
+> - upvote or downvote an answer

 **NOTE**
 Most of these buttons are inactive as this is just a html css